django-commons/django-typer/doc/source/index.rst

 Django Typer
 ============

-Use `Typer <https://typer.tiangolo.com/>`_ to define the CLI for your Django management commands.
-Provides a TyperCommand class that inherits from `django.core.management.BaseCommand <https://docs.djangoproject.com/en/5.0/howto/custom-management-commands/#django.core.management.BaseCommand>`_ and allows typer-style annotated parameter types.
+Use Typer_ to define the CLI for your Django management commands.
+Provides a TyperCommand class that inherits from BaseCommand_ and allows typer-style annotated parameter types.
 All of the BaseCommand functionality is preserved, so that TyperCommand can be a drop in replacement.

 **django-typer makes it easy to:**